 The present church interior reflects the theme of resurrection in a mosaic of the Risen Christ, in the sanctuary windows whose shapes and colors tell the story of the Resurrection and in the window of the baptistery with its inverted arched shapes that symbolize dying and rising again in the changing colors of light passing through.

-Saint William Parish celebrated its Golden Anniversary in 2013 and reflected on the groundwork and vision that has been laid in spirit, ministry and faith to carry the parish forward into the next fifty years and beyond.
+Saint William Parish celebrated its 60th Anniversary in 2023 and reflected on the groundwork and vision that has been laid in spirit, ministry and faith to carry the parish forward into the next fifty years and beyond.
 Saint William Parish continues to embark on a new vision of ministry and service to the Catholic Community of Champion Township and to bring the gospel message of Jesus Christ to its members and community.
 With thanks to our loving God and through the dedication and commitment of its members, the Parish of Saint William remains a thriving and prospering community rooted in the love of Christ and one another.

 5411 Mahoning Ave.
 NW